Internships: The Why, Where, When, and How

 - Individual company websites

-- Make use of personal network, no matter how small it may seem.
+- Make use of your personal network, no matter how small it may seem.

 - It is almost impossible to know where or how an opportunity will arise.
 Always keep your eyes open.